 - 1. Gather students in a circle.
-The suggested number is a maximum of 75 and a minimum of 10 participants. - 2.
+Suggested is a maximum of 75 and a minimum of 10 participants. - 2.
 Place the tennis ball in one person's hands. - 3.
 After introducing the activity, start and keep time each round.

 Activity: